Introduction

 Encoders are expensive and require digital processing.

-Resolvers and encoders are typically used in high-precision motor control applications in the automotive and industrial industries.
+Usually, high-precision motor control applications in the industrial and automotive sectors use resolvers and encoders.

 The following are some of an MCU’s primary responsibilities: